Azure/azure-webpubsub/docs/concepts/overview.md

 <a name="client_message_limit"></a>

 ### Client message limit
 The maximum allowed message size for one WebSocket frame is **32KB**.
-If there is requirements for larger messages, consider use a streaming protocol in application layer.
+If there are requirements for larger messages, consider using a streaming protocol in the application layer.

 <a name="client_auth"></a>